saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 ### Rate Limiting

-To increase service stability and prevent overload by a high volume of incoming traffic, we have set the following rate limits for uploading your mobile apps (effective from 14.11.2022):
+To increase service stability and prevent overload by a high volume of incoming traffic, we have set the following rate limits for uploading your mobile apps (effective from November 14th, 2022):

 |             | Trial Users                                                                      | Non Trial Users                                                                      |
 | :---------- | :------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------- |